nicolacimmino/SpeechDetector/README.md

 ![Graph](documentation/rosso.png)

-This is the area between the "o" and the "s" and shows in greater detail the huge difference in complexity of the two phonemens:
+This is the area between the "o" and the "s" and shows in greater detail the huge difference in complexity of the two phonemes:

 ![Graph](documentation/os.png)